astronomer/docs/learn/airflow-kafka.md

     This DAG has one task called `listen_for_mood` which uses the AwaitMessageTriggerFunctionSensor to listen to messages in all topics supplied to its `topics` parameters.
 For each message which is consumed, the following actions are performed:

     - The message is consumed and processed by the `listen_function` supplied to the `apply_function` parameter of the AwaitMessageTriggerFunctionSensor.
 Note that the function is supplied in as a dot notation string, this is necessary because the Airflow triggerer component will need to access this function.
-    - If the message consumed causes the `listen_function` to return any value, a TriggerEvent fired (for more details see the [Apache Airflow documentation on Deferrable Operators and Triggers](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html)).
+    - If the message consumed causes the `listen_function` to return a value, a [TriggerEvent](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html) fires.
     In this example a message about the last treat in a series of treats (`"final_treat": True`) and containing a pet mood listed in `PET_MOODS_NEEDING_A_WALK` will cause a TriggerEvent to be fired.
     - After a TriggerEvent has been fired, the AwaitMessageTriggerFunctionSensor will execute the function provided to the `event_triggered_function` parameter.
 This function takes in the return value of the `listen_function` as its first parameter (`event`).
     In this example the `event_triggered_function` starts a downstream DAG called `walking_my_pet` using the `.execute()` method of the `TriggerDagRunOperator`.
 The `pet_name` is provided to the downstream DAG via the `conf` parameters and `wait_for_completion` is set to True, causing the execution of the `event_triggered_function` to wait until the `walking_my_pet` DAG has completed.
 (Learn more about the [TriggerDagRunOperator](cross-dag-dependencies#triggerdagrunoperator)).